Alan Gibbons: Politics

 In addition to his work as a writer and library campaigner, Gibbons is a lifelong socialist and trade unionist.

 In 1974, Gibbons joined the International Socialists, forerunner to the Socialist Workers Party, where he was an organiser and member of the National Committee, before becoming disillusioned and leaving the party in 1996.
 He was President of Knowsley National Union of Teachers (NUT) and a member of the Anti-Nazi League.

-Gibbons organised Authors Against SATs, which campaigned for the abolishion of the SATs testing regime.
+Gibbons organised Authors Against SATs, which campaigned for the abolition of the SATs testing regime.
 In 2010, the group released a statement supporting teaching unions' decision to boycott the tests.

 Inspired by Jeremy Corbyn's 2015 leadership campaign, Gibbons joined the Labour Party in 2016 and became Secretary of Liverpool Walton Constituency Labour Party (CLP), Labour's safest seat in the country.
 In 2021, he was elected as Liverpool Councillor for Warbreck ward in north Liverpool, where he lives.

-During his time in the Labour Party, Gibbons served on left-wing Momentum's National Coordinating Group for two years.
+During his time in the Labour Party, Gibbons served on Momentum's National Coordinating Group for two years and spoke at many left-wing rallies and events including The World Transformed.
 He was briefly suspended from the party in 2020 for allowing a motion in support of Corbyn to be passed at a CLP meeting.

 In March 2022, Gibbons was among a group of seven Liverpool Labour councillors who broke the whip to vote against the ruling party's proposed budget for Liverpool City Council.
 In his speech, he said: "Liverpool’s communities are at breaking point.
 As a matter of conscience, I am not prepared to vote for cuts that will make life harder for the people I represent".

 The councillors who took part in the rebellion were suspended by the Labour Party.
 Shortly after, Gibbons was expelled.
-The party claimed this was because he had given an interview to the left-wing Socialist Appeal, which was retrospectively proscribed by the party leadership.
+The party claimed this was because he had given an interview to the left-wing Socialist Appeal, which was proscribed by the party leadership.

 Following his expulsion from the Labour Party, Gibbons became deputy leader of the Liverpool Community Independents group of councillors on Liverpool City Council.
+In the 2023 Liverpool City Council election, Gibbons was re-elected as an independent for the new Orrell Park ward with 77% of the vote, beating the Labour candidate by 1068 votes.
+He was one of three Liverpool Community Independent councillors to be elected.
+In November 2023 Gibbons joined a new party, Transform, as the Liverpool Community Independents had merged into them.

+In 2025, Gibbons joined the new party of the left in Britain, provisionally known as Your Party (UK).
+He has played a central role in the preliminary organising stages which drew criticism from some factions.